From Delay to Inertia and Triadic Interactions: A Predictive Model for Time-Delayed Oscillator Networks: Abstract

 \section{Abstract}

-Time-delayed phase-oscillator networks model diverse biological and physical systems, yet standard first-order phase reductions cannot adequately capture their high-dimensional collective dynamics.
-In this Letter, we develop a second-order reduction for a broad class of time-delayed Kuramoto–Daido networks, transforming the original delayed system of one-dimensional phase oscillators into a delay-free network of two-dimensional rotators.
-The resulting model shows that coupling delay generates inertial terms in the intrinsic dynamics and higher-order (triadic) interactions, and it accurately predicts the emergence of complex collective patterns such as splay, cyclops, and chimera states.
-The reduction further reveals a qualitative division of roles: time delay acts primarily as effective inertia for higher-dimensional dynamics, including splay states, whereas the induced triadic interactions are decisive for lower-dimensional patterns such as chimeras.
-The method applies to networks with arbitrary topology, higher-harmonic coupling, and intrinsic-frequency heterogeneity, yielding a compact, parameter-explicit reduced model.
-This universal reduced description of time-delayed oscillator networks opens the door to systematic prediction and analysis of nontrivial collective dynamics in delay-coupled systems.
+Time-delayed {oscillator} networks {underlie} diverse biological and physical systems, yet standard first-order phase reductions {fail to capture } their high-dimensional collective dynamics.
+In this Letter, we develop a {universal second-order predictive reduction} for {time-delayed} Kuramoto--Daido networks that {maps delayed one-dimensional phase dynamics to} a delay-free network of two-dimensional rotators. {Delay induces effective inertia and triadic interactions, yielding accurate predictions of nontrivial attractors and their collective-state statistics, including splay, cyclops, and chimera states.} The reduction {reveals a division of roles: inertia organizes higher-dimensional dynamics, whereas triadic terms are crucial for lower-dimensional patterns such as chimeras.} {Applicable to arbitrary topology, higher harmonics, and intrinsic-frequency heterogeneity, it provides a compact, parameter-explicit reduced model.
+The same framework also extends to time-delayed amplitude-phase oscillator networks, including swarmalators, yielding analogous reduced equations with emergent inertia and triadic higher-order couplings.} This {unified and readily deployable} description enables systematic prediction and analysis of {delay-controlled} collective dynamics across oscillator networks.

 \textit{Introduction.} Networks of phase oscillators with time-delayed interactions provide a fundamental framework for collective dynamics in biological, physical, and technological systems with finite signal propagation speeds.
 A broad literature has shown that such delays can induce rich cooperative behavior, ranging from synchronization and bistability \cite{izhikevich1998phase,yeung1999time,earl2003synchronization,jorg2014synchronization,restrepo2019competitive,ocampo2024strong,bick2024time,lee2009large} to phase and amplitude chimeras, glassy phase-locked states and clustered chimera patterns \cite{bick2017robust,ameli2021time,gjurchinovski2017control,sheeba2009globally,lee2011dynamics}, as well as twisted waves and related structured states \cite{laing2016travelling,an2024stability}, delay-tunable multistability, and topology-dependent transitions \cite{sawicki2017chimera,wu2018dynamics} in Kuramoto, phase-amplitude oscillator and spatially extended networks \cite{wolfrum2006eckhaus,sethia2008clustered,ares2012collective,yanchuk2014pattern}.
 Comparable delay-induced phenomena have been documented in neuronal systems \cite{dhamala2004enhancement,sun2017effects,lehnert2011loss,popovych2011delay,keane2012synchronisation,sawicki2019delay,sawicki2019chimeras,lucchetti2021emergence,smirnov2024synaptic} and laser networks \cite{kozyreff2000global,topfer2020time,heiligenthal2011strong}, where heterogeneous time delays can even generate robust disorder-induced phase locking of laser oscillators \cite{nair2021using,barioni2025interpretable}.